 What are widgets?
 They’re a specific type of plugin.
 Sure, I could have included them with the other plugins, but they’re specialized enough I thought they deserved their own category.

-Originally widgets were used specifically to make specific things happen in a site’s sidebar The sidebar’s the area to the side of the page — it can be either right or left, or both.
-On this site, the sidebar includes an invitation to sign up for the free autoresponder series, some buttons that will let you connect with me on social media and some extra navigation.
+Originally WordPress widgets were used specifically to make specific things happen in a site’s sidebar.
+The sidebar sits on the side of the page — it can be either right or left, or both.
+On this site, the sidebar includes testimonials, the menu to help you find basic tutorials more easily, some buttons that will let you connect with me on social media, and a list of recent articles.

-Today, widgets’ role has been expanded.
+Today, WordPress has expanded the widgets’ role.
 Now they can function inside any “widgetized area.”
 That includes the sidebar, often a footer, and sometimes other areas on a page as well.

-Your theme will include widgetized areas, and you can add more if you need them.
-For example, my Future Expats Forum site uses a special widgetized area I created for the slideshow on the home page.
+Your theme will include widgetized areas, and may allow you to add more if you need them.
+For example, many sites use a special widgetized area that displays a slideshow on the home page.

 On WordPress Building Blocks, we have a footer with three widgetized areas.
-If you scroll down the page, you’ll see a bit about me, a look at some of my Pinterest pinboards, and readers’ most recent questions.
-Widgets make each of these happen.
+If you scroll down the page, you’ll see a bit about me, some recent articles, and recent Tweets.
+Widgets make all of these happen.

 And, just like other plugins, you don’t have to know anything fancy to use them, you just plug them in.

-Once you’re done with your outside walls, doors and windows it’s time to finish off the inside.
+Once you’ve completed the outside walls, doors and windows it’s time to finish off the inside.
 Let’s move on to Building Block 7.